Updated October 2017

 The menu features your favorite craft cocktails alongside a selection of specialty drinks, crafted by the bartenders at The Nest.
 I opted for the Kiki’s Passion, a specialty drink comprised of gin and passion fruit liqueur and syrup.
 The bartenders are happy to show off their skills by whipping up something off the menu, too, if you ask.

 If you get hungry, light bites are available.
 Or, head next door to Colibri, a nice Mexican restaurant, by way of the sliding wooden door.

 Pro tip: Visit on a Friday or Saturday evening when there’s typically live music.
 Monday-Thursday, enjoy select $6 cocktails and $3 arepas during the late night happy hour from 10pm-12am.

 100 W Livingston St, Orlando

 Located just a stone’s throw from I-4, this iconic brand from the UK arrived in Orlando a few months ago and immediately set out to attract fans of live music and fast cars.
 Regularly hosting events, Ace shares its love of bikes, cars and rock ’n roll through onsite memorabilia as well as monthly meets, weekend festivals and car cruises.
-They’ve also launched a weekly dueling piano show on Tuesdays.

 If you’re imbibing, you’ll find bars inside and out (as well as a new lawn bar coming soon) where you can choose from more than 75 different beers, a small selection of wines and more than a dozen signature cocktails and martinis, a few of which are car themed.
 If you want to munch with your drinks, you’ll find a full menu of everything from burgers to flatbreads on tap.
 Ace is very casual with a come-as-you-are sort of vibe.
 T-shirts and blue jeans will have you fitting right in.